revectores/notes/formal_science/math/numerical_analysis/numerical_integration/numerical_integration.md

 ##### # Numerical Integration General Form

-Recall [Newton-Leibniz theorem](), from which we compute the integral of continuous function from the primitive function:
+Recall [Newton-Leibniz theorem](), based on which we compute the integral of continuous function from the primitive function:
 $$
 \int_a^b f(x)\dx = F(b) - F(a)
 $$
-while it is difficult if the integrand is not primary elementary function, and it is impossible if the function is given by points.
+However this approach could be unrealistic if the integrand is not primary elementary function, and it is even not possbile if the function is given by points.

 By definition, the integral is defined as the limit of Riemann sum:
 $$